 The Garden Route is overwhelmingly stunning but you can’t ignore the beauty of the surrounding towns like Oudsthoorn.
 Oudtshoorn is famous for playing host to the scenic drive to the Cango Caves located on a limestone belt that is 1.5 kilometres wide and almost 16 kilometres long.

 You can’t leave the town before visiting one of the ostrich farms, to have close encounters with these mischievous creatures.

-Cape Agalhus features three significant sites – southernmost point on the African continent, the oldest light house ever built in South Africa and the remains of a Japanese shipwreck.
-This small town is also packed with a lot of restaurants and is fast becoming one of the ‘go to places’ in the Western Cape, with numerous water activities to be enjoyed.
+Cape Agalhus features three significant sites – the southernmost point on the African continent, the oldest lighthouse ever built in South Africa and the remains of a Japanese shipwreck.
+This small town is also packed with a lot of restaurants and is fast becoming one of the ‘go-to places’ in the Western Cape, with numerous water activities to be enjoyed.

 Do not forget to make a few stops at the quaint farm stalls found along the way to enjoy homemade South African delicacies, visit vineyards for wine tasting, make a quick stop at the Wilderness National Park and then end your trip with some fun at the beach in Mossel Bay.
 If you go at the right time you can enjoy the annual Oyster Festival.